Easy Traditional Irish Soda Bread Recipe (4 Ingredients)

 Irish Soda Bread Recipe from Ireland

-I have mentioned before, I am not sure I have a speck of Irish in me, but I sure can appreciate their delicious traditional foods!
+I am not sure I have a speck of Irish in me, but I sure can appreciate their delicious traditional foods!
 And now you can too!

 A simple 4 ingredient authentic recipe that I have had in my recipe box for years, and honestly, I re-discovered it recently when I was cleaning out my cookbook cupboard.